 KAL1 gene encodes the extracellular matrix glycoprotein anosmin-1.
 FGFR1 encodes fibroblast growth factor receptor 1 while FGF8 encodes for fibroblast growth factor 8.
 PROKR2 and PROK2 encode prokineticin receptor 2 and prokineticin-2 respectively.

-The exact mechanism of how these genes eventually lead to loss of the sense of smell and hypogonadism is still poorly understood.
-Additionally, the variability in phenotype presentation in families with the same mutations points towards an important role of either epigenetics or interplay between other disease modifying genes yet to be discovered.
+The exact mechanism of how these genes eventually lead to the loss of the sense of smell and hypogonadism is still poorly understood.
+Additionally, the variability in phenotype presentation in families with the same mutations points towards an important role of either epigenetics or interplay between other disease modifying genes which are yet to be discovered.

 Clinical Presentation of Kallmann Syndrome

 Kallmann’s syndrome, like any other form of reproductive disorders, usually presents with signs and symptoms of hypogonadism.
-Boys usually present during puberty due to failure of development of secondary sexual characteristics or small testes.
+Boys usually present during puberty due to the failure of development of secondary sexual characteristics or small testes.

-Females might present with decreased fertility and primary amenorrhea but hypogonadism in girls is usually milder, hence the diagnosis can be delayed.
+Females might present with decreased fertility and primary amenorrhea, but hypogonadism in girls is usually milder, hence the diagnosis can be delayed.

 Diagnostic Workup for Kallmann Syndrome

 Laboratory investigations are indicated to confirm hypogonadism.
 Patients have hypogonadotropic hypogonadism, meaning testosterone, follicle stimulating hormone, and luteinizing hormone are all decreased or deficient.
 If the patient also has anosmia or hyposmia, then the diagnosis of Kallmann’s syndrome is confirmed.
-For patients who do not have anosmia if they have family history of anosmia, the diagnosis of Kallmann’s syndrome is “suspected”.
+For patients who do not have anosmia if they have a family history of anosmia, the diagnosis of Kallmann’s syndrome is “suspected.”

 Patients with anosmia should undergo magnetic resonance imaging of the olfactory bulb before starting genetic testing.
 The olfactory bulbs are very small on MRI in patients with Kallmann’s syndrome.
 MRI also helps in excluding other conditions such as a pituitary or hypothalamic lesion responsible for the hypogonadism.